Jmuhleman/pw_ARN_24/pw4/ARN_PW4_Muhlemann_Lattion.md

 We have 60k entries for the train set and 10k for the test set.
 Each record are split into 10 classes.
 Each of them being a representation of a digit 0 to 9.

+The dataset seems to be relatively well balanced.
+We have min 5421 items for the less represented class (digit 5) and 6742 item for the most represented (digit 1)

 > Number of weights :

+We have 784 input neurons
+We have 255 neurons in the hidden layer
+We have 10 output nuerons

+We multiply 784 * 255 + 255 (for each biais) = 200 655
+We have 255 * 10 + 10(for each biais) = 2560
+Then add them up = 200 655 + 2560 = 203 215 weights overall

 > Test of different cases :